jgmdev/phar-gui/README.md

 # Phar GUI

 A graphical user interface developed with [wxPHP](http://wxphp.org) to manage, extract and view the content of PHP phar files.

-The interface of the application was developed with wxFormBuilder and its source code can serve as an example of how to integrated graphical user interfaces designed with wxFormBuilder in your code.
+The interface of the application was developed with wxFormBuilder and its source code can serve as an example of how to integrate graphical user interfaces designed with wxFormBuilder in your code.

 ## Features